Yamaha Motorbike Insurance

 Key Models?
 The FS1E clearly, along with the 80s introduced FZ750 sports, which laid the ground for the immense, groundbreaking FZR1000.
 The next decade saw the birth of the legendary R1 (YZF-R1 to give it its Sunday name) sportsbike, which gave Honda’s Fireblade more than a run for its money.
 From that was spawned the R6, a lightning quick 600cc version, which, whilst not representing the great leap forward of its parent, packed a 100hp punch, the first in its class.

 Anyone I know ride ‘em?
 Star of Red Dwarf, (Danny John-Jules) and BBC 1 prime time hit Death in Paradise and all round good guy chose an R1 for his charity exploits, including a ride to Valencia in aid of ace biking charity Riders For Health.
 If he passed you, you wouldn’t have missed him; the Yamaha is a lurid shade of pink!
 One William Bradley aka Mr. Angelina Jolie aka Brad Pitt is also said to be an R6 fan.

 And what about Insurance?
-If you’ve customised your Yamaha or would just like a bike quote, don’t forget to talk to one of our motorcycle specialists, call them today on 0800 804 7952 and we will help find the right Yamaha insurance package to suit your needs.
+If you own a Yamaha bike, don’t forget to talk to one of our motorcycle insurance specialists, call them today on 0800 804 7952 or get a quote online and we will help find a great Yamaha motorbike insurance package.